-The intention of the Choices for Care Moderate Needs Group (CFC MNG) is to help this population maintain independence and continue to live at home, rather than require placement in a nursing home facility.
+The intention of Choices for Care Moderate Needs Group is to help this population maintain independence and continue to live at home, rather than require placement in a nursing home facility.
 Available services include homemaker services, adult day care, and flexible funding to promote independent living.

-CFC MNG provides services to both Medicaid and non-Medicaid Vermont residents, although the financial eligibility requirements remain the same for both groups.
+Moderate Needs Services provides services to both Medicaid and non-Medicaid Vermont residents, although the financial eligibility requirements remain the same for both groups.
 This program is administered by the Vermont Department of Disabilities, Aging and Independent Living (DAIL).

 Unlike many programs that provide long-term senior care, an applicant does not have to require a nursing home level of care.
 However, applicants must be functionally limited to the extent that some assistance in living independently is required.
 The limitation can be due to the natural process of aging or due to a physical ailment.
 Physical conditions include Alzheimer’s disease and other forms of dementia, stroke, and traumatic brain injury.

 Those over the income limit should not be discouraged, as they may still qualify for services if they have high recurring medical expenses, such as health insurance premiums, medications, and hospital bills.

-The following services are available via the Moderate Needs Group Services Program:
+In addition to case management, the following services are available via the Moderate Needs Group Services Program: